-Unfortunately, I sampled the last two years of a major WSB outbreak, and due to a decline in severity, it possible that I was not able to capture the full effect of WSB on the forest ecosystem that I studied.
+Unfortunately, I sampled the last two years of a major WSB outbreak, and due to a decline in severity, it is possible that I was not able to capture the full effect of WSB on the forest ecosystem that I studied.
+Moreover, while I studied the budworm outbreak in Swauk drainage, in prior years budworms were active in the Teanaway (my low budworm sites) so there might have been lingering budworm effects despite no active defoliation.
 Future studies that include sampling at the beginning, during the peak, and at the end of an outbreak would be able to provide more evidence as to whether or not these native herbivores have a significant effect on Central Washington terrestrial forest systems.
+Based on my data, I can conclude that